palant/palant.info/content/articles/implementing-a-share-on-mastodon-button-for-a-blog/index.md

 }
 ```

-We need the link marked with `rel` value `http://nodeinfo.diaspora.software/ns/schema/2.0`.
+We need the link marked with `rel` value `http://nodeinfo.diaspora.software/ns/schema/2.0` or `http://nodeinfo.diaspora.software/ns/schema/2.1`.
 Next we download this one and get:

 ```json
 {